Onyx Systems

-Onyx Systems, Inc. was founded in Cupertino, California in 1979 by Bob Marsh and Kip Myers, former managers in Zilog's systems group.
+Onyx Systems, Inc. was a computer hardware and software company founded in Cupertino, California in 1979 by Bob Marsh and Kip Myers, former managers in Zilog's systems group.
 It was one of the earliest vendors of microprocessor-based Unix systems.

 Products

 The company's first product, the C8000, was a Zilog Z80-based micro running the CP/M OS, with a hard disk, and a tape drive for backups.
 It included IBM terminal emulation and a COBOL compiler, with a Z8000-based CPU add-in board to follow.

-Later known as the C8001, thus establishing the broader notion of the C8000 series of products, the Z80-based product could be fitted with up to four 64 KB RAM cards for a total of 256 KB.
+Later known as the C8001, thus establishing the broader notion of the C8000 series of products, the Z80-based product could be equipped with up to four 64 KB RAM cards for a total of 256 KB.
 The machine was designed to be upgraded to the subsequent 16-bit model in the range, the C8002, by adding a Z8000 processor card to supplement the existing Z80 card, and for an additional 256 KB of RAM to be added on its own card.
 Onyx licensed Unix from Western Electric and quoted four-user and eight-user licences costing $1,500 and $2,500 respectively.